quarkly/help/docs/welcome-to-quarkly.md

 ### How Quarkly works

 All Quarkly projects are based on *React components* and the *@quarkly/atomize* library.
-Every single primitive on the editor's layout is ready-to-use and reusable code.
+Every single primitive on the editor's layout is ready-to-use and reusable.

 When you create a new layout, prototype, or component, *Quarkly generates real code for you* which can later be used by the developer and finalized or exported and published without changes.